 - NieR has this to some extent.
 Those somewhat worthwhile goat hides with good value?
 Welcome to hours of killing goats for a quest.
 The expensive but otherwise easy money when sold as Vendor Trash?
 You need those for another quest.
 That gives better pay.

-- In the Sonic the Hedgehog game Sonic Adventure 2, Knuckles the Echidna, fighting over possession of his precious Master Emerald with Femme Fatale Rouge the Bat, notices Robotnik stealing the gem away from under their noses.
+- In Sonic Adventure 2, Knuckles the Echidna, fighting over possession of his precious Master Emerald with Femme Fatale Rouge the Bat, notices Robotnik stealing the gem away from under their noses.
 Instead of attacking Robotnik directly to get the gem back, he...shatters the Emerald, explaining that he can always gather up the pieces later.
 Seems like a good idea at the time...until it's realized the gem is needed to help stop a giant space station powered by Chaos Emeralds from crashing into Earth.
 Oh, and Rouge is a master jewel thief with technology that can help her find the broken shards just as well as Knuckles' internal Chaos detector can.
 (Knuckles probably also should have shattered it with less force, as the shards are sent all over the continent.)

-- The Order of the Stick:
+- The Order of the Stick: Multiple:

 - Elan in this strip apparently sent all the party's weapons to fix up, because they won't need them while they are staying in a hotel anyway.
 They did.

 - In one strip, it's revealed that when Vaarsuvius chose to specialize in Evocation, one of the magic schools they chose to forgo was Conjuration.
 Unfortunately, this ends up biting the Order in the butt travel-wise due to the rules of the 3.5 edition changing Teleport from Transmutation to Conjuration.